peering-manager/peering-manager/docs/models/peering/internetexchangepeeringsession.md

 Inside Peering Manager, you create Internet exchange peering sessions to model BGP sessions established with remote peers and that are using Internet exchange LANs.
-For each Internet exchange peering session that you create, the following properties are to be provided (some are however optional):
+For each Internet exchange peering session that you create, the following properties can be configured (n.b. some are optional):

   * `Autonomous System`: an autonomous system managed by a remote peer.
   * `Internet Exchange`: an Internet exchange providing a LAN and IP addresses